realvizu/NsDepCop/doc/Help.md

 . (a single dot) | The global namespace.
  \* (a single star) | Any namespace.
  MyNamespace.\* | MyNamespace and any sub-namespaces.
+ MyNamespace.?| All direct sub-namespaces of MyNamespace
+\*.MyNamespace | Any namespace named MyNamespace ?.MyNamespace | Any namespace named MyNamespace which has exactly one parent namespace.
+MyNamespace.*.MyOtherNamespace| Any namespace called MyOtherNamespace which has an ancestor named MyNamespace MyNamespace.?.MyOtherNamespace| Any namespace called MyOtherNamespace which has a grandparent named MyNamespace

 Examples: